 If you are an e-commerce business, no matter how big or small, you need to have your warehouse operations in order to scale up and keep your business running smoothly.

 But managing and maintaining the complete warehouse operations for your business is not at all an easy task or something to be done manually as your business grows over time.

 Not having standardised guidelines and processes in place to run your warehouse is the most common issue faced by millions of businesses, but by working on this very basic yet crucial part of your day to day operations can help you achieve higher productivity and increase your overall profitability.

 The second blog in our 5 part series of warehouse focused write-ups deals with the first two most important and conventional processes necessary for a warehouse to run smoothly, the processes of

 - Put-away of fresh stocks

 Starting off with the Receiving operations of a warehouse, the process involves the transfer of goods and services from one party to another in the form of new stocks or supplies.

 Receiving Operations of Warehouse

-The process is highly sensitive to the warehouse management staff and needs complete accuracy and efficiency to ensure the credibility of the transaction and to avoid any liabilities on your part.
+The process is highly sensitive to the e-commerce wms staff and needs complete accuracy and efficiency to ensure the credibility of the transaction and to avoid any liabilities on your part.

 The process of receiving is essential for a business both in terms of fulfilling consumer demands as well as maintaining uninterrupted operations within the facility as stocks are required for both functions.